Learn about LeanData’s scheduling suite.

 Optimizing GTM Motions

-Maxey shared ways the LeanData platform can orchestrate GTM motions.
-In one example, she showed an automated sequence for high-priority leads that have been assigned a 10-minute service level agreement (SLA).
-To help the Sales team meet this deadline, an automated Slack alert is sent to the respective SDR or AE, including important contextual details, and a reminder that the rep has 10 minutes to respond.
+To help the Sales team meet this deadline, an automated Slack alert is sent to the respective SDR or AE.
+The alert includes important contextual details, and a reminder that the rep has 10 minutes to respond.
 If no outreach is logged after 10 minutes, the lead is then automatically routed to the next sales rep in the round robin pool.
-In spite of outreach efforts, if no direct contact is made, leads are dropped into Salesloft cadences where they’ll receive messaging specifically catered to their buyer profile.
-All of these actions are performed through automation orchestrated in the LeanData platform.

 In regards to lead orchestration, Maxey commented, “The easier my job is, the more time I can spend on revenue generating activities.”
 Due to LeanData’s extensive partnerships, Maxey has access to best in class technologies.
 And with the LeanData platform, she can weave them all together to create actionable context.